scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 ## Agenda

-We will begin by learning one introductory book: [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919/) by Richard McElreath.
+We began by reading into [Statistical Rethinking](https://www.routledge.com/Statistical-Rethinking-A-Bayesian-Course-with-Examples-in-R-and-STAN/McElreath/p/book/9780367139919/) by Richard McElreath.
+This book has served an important role for this community, providing a friendly and inviting path for participants of diverse backgrounds.

-Then, we will proceed with more advanced books and articles.
+While we have not finished it, these days we are considering beginning a new reading path in 2023, that would fit the interests and needs of current community members, and would also provide an opportunity for others to join.

-Bayesian statistics is tightly related to programming, and during our learning we will look into different programming languages and libraries.
+Bayesian statistics is tightly related to programming, and during our learning we are looking into different programming languages and libraries.

-In parallel to the main path of learning, we will encourage individual and small-group projects, and will share our progress with each other.
+In parallel to the main path of learning, we are encouraging individual and small-group projects, that participants share and present in the sessions.

 ## Sessions

 We meet once in two weeks to learn together for 90 minutes.
-The beginning of a session is typically be dedicated to following our main path of study (e.g., the current book chapter being read), with some hands-on exploration.
+The beginning of a session is typically dedicated to following our main path of study (e.g., the current book chapter being read), with some hands-on exploration.
 Afterwards, we share our progress with the projects, and explore further.

 In between those regular biweekly sessions, we encourage ad-hoc sessions to explore specialized topics or practice further.